Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Plugin Enabled"				"1"

+		// Enable Super Tanks++ in these game mode types.
+		// Add up numbers together for different results.
+		// 0: All game mode types.
+		// 1: Co-Op modes only.
+		// 2: Versus modes only.
+		// 4: Survival modes only.
+		// 8: Scavenge modes only.
+(Only available in Left 4 Dead 2.)
+		"Game Mode Types"				"0"

 		// Enable Super Tanks++ in these game modes.
 		// Separate game modes with commas.
 		// Game mode limit: 64
-		// Character limit for each game mode: 32
+		// Character limit for each game mode: 64
 		// Empty: All
 		// Not empty: Enabled only in these game modes.
-		"Enabled Game Modes"			"coop"
+		"Enabled Game Modes"			""

 		// Disable Super Tanks++ in these game modes.
 		// Separate game modes with commas.
 		// Game mode limit: 64
-		// Character limit for each game mode: 32
+		// Character limit for each game mode: 64
 		// Empty: None
 		// Not empty: Disabled only in these game modes.
-		"Disabled Game Modes"			"mutation1"
+		"Disabled Game Modes"			""

 		// Enable Super Tanks++ custom configuration.
 		// 0: OFF